Xilinx/xacc/docs/frameworks.md

 ### Fletcher

 Allows easy kernel development and integration with various popular Big Data analytics frameworks based on Apache Arrow.
-Fletcher will generate all the interfaces and provide the kernel designer with simple and easy to understand interface coresponding to the data types of their application.
+Fletcher will generate all the interfaces and provide the kernel designer with simple and easy to understand interface corresponding to the data types of their application.
 This raises the abstraction to records and tables instead of buffers and bytes.
 [Fletcher](https://github.com/abs-tudelft) has platform support for [Alveo](https://github.com/abs-tudelft/fletcher-alveo)

 ### Fortran-HLS

 A tool that enables Fortran in the AMD Vitis ecosystem by adapting the LLVM IR to be compliant with the requirements of the Vitis backend.
 It adds support to the HLS constructs in Fortran.
 Legacy Fortran codes can now be run on FPGA and optimised directly in the native language without the costly manual conversion to C++.
 [Fortran-HLS repository](https://gitlab.com/cerl/fortran-hls)

 ### hlslib